Coronation Mass (Mozart): History

 The mass in C major was completed on March 23, 1779, in Salzburg.
 Mozart had just returned to the city after 18 months of fruitless job hunting in Paris and Mannheim, and his father Leopold promptly got him a job as court organist and composer at Salzburg Cathedral.
 The mass was almost certainly premiered there on Easter Sunday, 4 April 1779.
 The first documented performance was at the coronation of Francis II as Holy Roman Emperor in 1792.

 In the early twentieth century, Johann Evangelist Engl, the archivist of the Salzburg Mozarteum, expressed the view that this mass was composed for and took its name from a remembrance celebration for the crowning of the image of the Virgin at Maria Plain outside Salzburg.
 This theory has been discounted.

 The mass appears to have acquired the nickname Krönungsmesse (Coronation Mass) at the Imperial court in Vienna in the early nineteenth century, after becoming the preferred music for royal and imperial coronations as well as services of thanksgiving.
 The nickname was included in the first edition of the Köchel catalogue of Mozart's works in 1862.

-Musical allusions to this mass appear in the slow movement of the Symphony No. 98 and the Harmoniemesse of Mozart's contemporary, Joseph Haydn.
+Musical allusions to this mass appear in the slow movement of the Symphony No. 98 and the Harmoniemesse of Mozart's friend, Joseph Haydn.